SFU-HiAccel/AutoNTT/README.md

 Tool output:

-Upon a successful run, the generated design code will be written to the following directory: `tool_outputs/<design_name>/`
+Upon a successful run, the generated design code will be written to the following directory: `tool_outputs/<design_name>/`. `design_name` includes the architecture name and configurations of the output design.

 ### Build the design and run